-- 1. The programmable gain front end allows the AD7710 to accept input signals directly from a strain gage or transducer, removing a considerable amount of signal conditioning. - 2.
-The AD7710 is ideal for microcontroller or DSP processor applications with an on-chip control register that allows control over filter cutoff, input gain, channel selection, signal polarity, and calibration modes. - 3.
-The AD7710 allows the user to read and write the on-chip calibration registers.
-This means that the microcontroller has much greater control over the calibration procedure. - 4.
-No missing codes ensures true, usable, 23-bit dynamic range coupled with excellent $\pm 0.0015\%$ accuracy.
-The effects of temperature drift are eliminated by on-chip self-calibration, which removes zero-scale and full-scale errors.
+- 1. The programmable gain front end allows the AD7711 to accept input signals directly from an RTD transducer, removing a considerable amount of signal conditioning.
+On-chip current sources provide excitation for 3-wire and 4-wire RTD configurations. - 2.
+No missing codes ensure true, usable, 23-bit dynamic range coupled with excellent $\pm 0.0015\%$ accuracy.
+The effects of temperature drift are eliminated by on-chip self-calibration, which removes zero-scale and full-scale errors. - 3.
+The AD7711 is ideal for microcontroller or DSP processor applications with an on-chip control register that allows control over filter cutoff, input gain, channel selection, signal polarity, RTD current control, and calibration modes. - 4.
+The AD7711 allows the user to read and to write the on-chip calibration registers.
+This means that the microcontroller has much greater control over the calibration procedure.